isomerpages/nlb-IOHA2020/_papers/p2a---exhibiting-oral-history.md

 title: "P2a – Exhibiting Oral History "
 permalink: /papers/p2a
 ---
-PAPER SESSION 2
+<b>PAPER SESSION 2

 TUESDAY 24/8, 5–7pm

-P2a – Exhibiting Oral History
+P2a – Exhibiting Oral History</b>

-Esther Johnson (UK) SHIPS in the SKY: Connecting People to People, and People to Place through Untold Social Histories
+<b>Esther Johnson (UK)</b> SHIPS in the SKY: Connecting People to People, and People to Place through Untold Social Histories

 This paper looks at the research methodology and ﬁndings of SHIPS in the SKY by Shefﬁeld Hallam University Professor of Film and Media Arts Esther Johnson.